-This means moving to a tripartite division of labor: (a) the STIC recommending major national transportation expansions and investments; (b) the states retaining the primary role on most decisionmaking and in small and medium sized metropolitan areas; (c) the major metropolitan areas are given more direct funding and project selection authority through a new Metropolitan Empowerment Program (METRO).
+ments; (b) the states retaining the primary role on most decisionmaking and in small and medium sized metropolitan areas. (c) the major metropolitan areas are given more direct funding and project selection authority through a new Metropolitan Empowerment Program (METRO).
 The availability of these METRO funds not only provides financing for vital local projects but also encourages local officials to get involved in the transportation decisionmaking for their region.

-But the realignment of responsibilities also means the federal government needs to go beyond funding and give $% \left\{ 1\right\} =\left\{ 1$ metro areas the critical tools and flexibilities to lead.
+But the realignment of responsibilities also means the federal government needs to go beyond funding and give metro areas the critical tools and flexibilities to lead.
 For instance:

 - It needs to embrace market mechanisms and establish a national policy for metropolitan road pricing to allow for better management of the metropolitan network. - The federal government should also pursue a strategy of "modality neutrality."
-Transportation policy should enable metro areas to meet their goals on economic competitiveness, environmental sustainability, and/or equity by the best means available, rather than be constrained by rules governing a particular mode (e.g., highway, transit, bike/pedestrian, air). - Lastly, the federal government needs to assist states and metropolitan areas in developing truly integrated transportation, land use, and economic development plans to serve the projected growth over the next several decades.
+Transportation policy should enable metro areas to meet their goals on economy competitiveness, environment sustainability, and/or equity by the best means available, rather than being constrained by rules governing a particular mode (e.g., highway, transit, bike/pedestrian, air). - Lastly, the federal government needs to assist states and metropolitan areas in developing truly integrated transportation, land use, and economic development plans to serve the projected growth over the next several decades.
 Sustainability Challenge Contracts should be awarded to entice states and metropolitan areas to devise their own visions for coping with congestion and greenhouse gas emissions across transportation, housing, land use, economic development and energy policies. - 3.
-The federal government should OPTIMIZE Washington's own performance and that of its partners to maximize metropolitan prosperity.
-In order to rebuild the public trust, the rationale for the federal program should be abundantly clear to the American people and to which a tangible set of outcomes must be explicitly tied.
+The federal government should optimize Washington's own performance and that of its partners to maximize metropolitan prosperity.
+In order to rebuild the public trust, the rationale for the federal program should be abundantly clear to the American people to which a tangible set of outcomes must be explicitly tied.